lerniri/goto-isr/README.md

 This is our goto-israel site project

 TODO:
-instructions on working with files
+add instructions on working with files and folders

-img
-css
-js
-font